willtim/Atavachron/README.md

 Note that currently keys can only be revoked by deleting them manually from the Store, e.g. by using the Amazon S3 dashboard.

+### Pruning

+Prune will delete snapshots using a supplied retention policy.
+For example:

+    $ atavachron prune -r file:///home/tim/test-repo --keep-daily 5 --keep-monthly 3

+Note that it is distinct backups that count, e.g. keep 5 days means the last 5 recent distinct days.
+Snapshots selected by previous rules are not considered by later rules.

+Prune will result in some chunks being marked as *garbage*.
+These are only ever deleted by issuing a `chunks --delete-garbage` command provided that the configured garbage expiry time has been exceeded for each garbage chunk considered.
+The expiry time defaults to 30 days and is intended to reflect the maximum possible backup time.
+This optimistic concurrency scheme permits concurrent backups during a prune.
+Concurrent prunes may generate warnings (a snapshot already deleted, or a chunk already collected as garbage).

 ### Backing up to Amazon S3

 To backup to Amazon S3, we provide a URL using an S3 protocol prefix to a regional endpoint and bucket: